asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 In the above snippet:

-- The operation object specifies onUserSignedUp operation.
-The action property suggests that the operation will be receiving the information.
-The channel and message properties point to the channel where the operation occurs and the message associated with the operation.
+- The `operation` object specifies onUserSignedUp operation.
+The `action` property suggests that the operation will be receiving the information.
+The `channel` and `message` properties point to the channel where the operation occurs and the message associated with the operation.

-- The channel object describes the userSignedUp event, where your API will be publishing/subscribing to the information.
+- The `channels` object describes the userSignedUp event, where your API will be publishing/subscribing to the information.

 ### Step 3: Define Messages and Schemas